tpluscode/tpluscode.github.io/source/_posts/2016-03-12-rest-misconceptions-5.markdown

 Here's a screenshot from sample Swagger [petstore API](http://petstore.swagger.io).
 It's nice that URI templates are used, but that's where the good ends.
 This kind of API documentation encourages developers to code against rigid URL structures.
-Also most of these tools don't promote th use of links, which means that at every step in the interaction with the server clients must be aware of the entirety of the API and the documentation also gives little information on the next possible state transfers.
+Also most of these tools don't promote the use of links, which means that at every step in the interaction with the server clients must be aware of the entirety of the API and the documentation also gives little information on the next possible state transfers.